The Poulan Pro PRB26 is a gas-powered handheld leaf blower delivering 470 CFM at 200 MPH. It features a 2-cycle 26cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Poulan Pro PRB26 compare with similar leaf blowers.

-- Air exiting the nozzle of this blower can reach 200 MPH, which is quite a bit faster than most gas-powered handheld blowers.
+- Forced air exiting this blower has been clocked at a max speed of 200 MPH.
+This puts the PRB26 ahead of the pack as far as air speed is concerned in gas-powered handheld blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Craftsman BV2500 and its 250 MPH could be an option to consider.

 Price comparison

-As you can see from this interactive chart, when compared to other gas handheld blowers, the Poulan Pro PRB26 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other gas handheld blowers, the Poulan Pro PRB26 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget blower.